mvolkmann/blog/src/web-dev-tips.md

 ### picture element

-The `picture` element can also be used to specify a set of images to be considered.
+Like the `img` element, the `picture` element can be used to specify a set of images to be considered.
-TODO: What features does the picture element support that the img element doesn't?
+But it can also specify multiple sets of images consider based on additional media queries.

-The example below is similar to the example above, but uses the `picture` element instead of the `img` element.
+The next example similar to the one above, but uses the `picture` element instead of the `img` element.
+It also specifies different sets of images to use based on device orientation.
+This is a uncommon need.
+In most cases the `img` element can be used instead of the `picture` element, and is somewhat simpler.

 {# pragma warning disable format #}